cogdog/splotbox/README.md

 ![](images/licensed-options.jpg)

 This page (see [example](http://splot.ca/box/licensed/)) provides links to view all content with the licenses available on the share form.
-The url parameter `flavor=cc-by` yields all items with a Creative Commons CC By Attribution license [example](http://splot.ca/box/licensed/?flavor=cc-by).
+The url ending ing `licensed/cc-by` yields all items with a Creative Commons CC By Attribution license [example](http://splot.ca/box/licensed/cc-by).

 Use the page to find links to the ones you wish to use and add to your site's menus or widgets.
+If the links do not work, you may have to go to **Settings** -- **Permalinks** and just click save to regenerate the settings.